 The expertise of the pharmacist in counselling patients is important in the follow-up care of the patient.
-This includes checking adherence to the prescriber's instructions, confirming administration times and techniques, screening for adverse reactions, and referring back to the prescriber for further investigations or advice when required.
+This includes checking adherence to the prescriber's instructions, confirming administration times and techniques, screening for adverse reactions, and referring back to the prescriber for further investigations or advice when needed.

-Circumstances when it is permissible for an optometrist to prescribe and supply a scheduled medicine to a patient include an emergency, in remote areas or after hours, when access to a pharmacy is impractical, or when the particular drug or agent is not normally stocked by the pharmacy.
+Circumstances when it is permissible for an optometrist to prescribe and supply a scheduled medicine to a patient include an emergency or when access to a pharmacy is impractical.

-Optometrists who choose to supply a scheduled medicine directly to a patient must meet the labelling and record-keeping requirements of the jurisdiction in which they are practising, provide counselling about the use of the medicine, its side effects and potential interactions and, if available, provide a Consumer Medicines information leaflet.
+Optometrists who choose to supply a scheduled medicine directly to a patient must meet the labelling and recordkeeping requirements of the jurisdiction in which they are practising, provide counselling about the use of the medicine, its side effects and potential interactions and, if available, provide a Consumer Medicines information leaflet.

-4 Guidelines for the use of topical antimicrobials
+4. Guidelines for the use of topical antimicrobials